 |Number of questions||Possibility of getting the question(s) right by ‘pure’ luck|

-However, as the number of questions increases, the possibility of a student getting a high mark by pure luck alone decreases.
+However, as the number of multiple-choice questions increases, the possibility of a student getting a high mark by pure luck alone decreases.
 These possibilities do not apply though, if the student has partial knowledge.
 Partial knowledge helps the student to possibly exclude some of the alternatives.
 Nevertheless, when referring to just luck, it is unlikely that guessing can significantly distort the overall results of a test longer than 20 questions.
 Multiple-choice items have also been heavily criticised, because they are commonly used for the testing of factual knowledge and lower thinking skills (Tarrant et al., 2006; Zimmaro, 2010).
 However, well-constructed multiple-choice questions can also evaluate higher-order thinking skills, such as application of knowledge, synthesis and analysis.
 For this to happen, multiple-choice items should be written appropriately.

 As a result, it could be said that an investment in the writing of effective multiple-choice questions can positively increase their value for learning.
 This investment is necessary, because good multiple-choice questions are difficult to construct (Burton et al., 1991), and their construction is time-consuming (Zimmaro, 2010).
 Downing (2006) argued that: